viliiiiiii/devient/README.md

 # NFC & QR Marketing App

-This is a simple PHP web application demonstrating OTP-based login via email.
-Users can register and log in with a one-time password sent to their email address.
-Depending on their role (user, owner, admin) they can access different dashboards.
-Users can also create marketing items that generate QR codes for sharing URLs.
+This project is a small demonstration of an OTP based SaaS for NFC and QR code marketing.
+Users receive a one-time password via email and, once authenticated, may access pages based on their role.
+Companies have their own marketing items and tags so that traffic and scans can be analysed.
+Owners can manage everything, admins manage a single company, while normal users can only view analytics.

 ## Setup
 1. Create a MySQL database named `marketing_app` and import `init_db.sql`.